AnushaSuresh12/Image_Recognition_System/README.md

-Visual_Recognition_System
- L1-PCA(Pricipal Component Analaysis)
+Image recognition using L1-PCA single bit flipping concept. download Cropped Yale Dataset or Aberdeen dataset
- download data from KTH dataset with three classes and create a In class make_dataset.py give the folder name as “./video dataset” run the main_class.py to run the code.
+In class root_file.py give the folder name as “./dataset” run the main_class.py to run the code.